FStarLang/pulse/artifact/README.md

 https://github.com/FStarLang/fstar-vscode-assistant/?tab=readme-ov-file#features-and-basic-usage-guide
 contains an explanation on how to use the F* mode in VS Code.

-Note: VS code will mount your workspace (i.e. a directory in your own host system) in the container, usually somewhere under `/workspaces`.
+**NOTE:** the devcontainer user has a UID of 1000.
+VS code will bind mount your workspace (i.e. a directory in your own host system) into the container, usually somewhere under `/workspaces`, without remapping any UIDs.
+If the UID of your host user is different, it is possible that you will not be able to read/write any of the workspace files while inside the container.
+You can, externally, run `chmod -R ugo+rw` over the artifact to prevent this.

-There will also be an artifact checkout in `/home/user`, as this uses the same Docker container as the option below.
-You can ignore the one in `/home/user` if you choose this option.
+There will also be an artifact checkout in `/home/ubuntu`, as this uses the same Docker container as the option below.
+You can ignore the one in `/home/ubuntu` if you choose this option.

 ## Running in Docker